-The NWCFL covers a geographical area stretching from Cumbria in the North, through Lancashire, Cheshire, Liverpool, Manchester, Shropshire and parts of Derbyshire, down to Staffordshire in the South, and goes East into West Yorkshire.
+The NWCFL covers a geographical area stretching from Cumbria in the North, through Lancashire, Cheshire, Liverpool, Manchester, Shropshire and parts of Derbyshire, down to Staffordshire and Shropshire in the South, and goes East into West Yorkshire.
 The League also see representation from the Isle of Man.
 Previously the League has also welcomed clubs from North Wales prior to the formation of the Welsh Premier League in 1991 (now the Cymru Premier).
-Altogether, 164 clubs have enjoyed membership of the NWCFL, with 15 of our current constitution being founder members.
+Altogether, 164 clubs have enjoyed membership of the NWCFL, with 16 of our current constitution being founder members.
 Of these, only four founder members have continuous membership of the competition, namely, AFC Blackpool, Bacup Borough, Chadderton and Daisy Hill.

-The League is a Limited Company (The North West Counties League Limited) although administered by a Board of Directors and a Management committee of unpaid officers, drawing on a wealth of experience and skills.
+The League is a Limited Company (The North West Counties League Limited) although administered by a Board of Directors and a Management Committee of unpaid officers, drawing on a wealth of experience and skills.

 Many of our clubs have excelled in our own, and national, competitions, particularly the FA Vase where we have provided a host of finalists and five winners; St Helens Town, Colne Dynamoes, Nantwich Town, Kirkham & Wesham and Warrington Rylands claiming the prestigious silverware.
 Fleetwood Town was our first finalist in 1985, losing to Halesowen Town, before the all-North West Counties Final between St Helens Town and Warrington Town in 1987.
 Next were Colne Dynamoes who beat Emley in 1988 and then Clitheroe, who were beaten by Brigg Town in 1996.
 The league waited ten years before producing their next winner in 2006, when Nantwich Town lifted the trophy after beating Hillingdon Borough 3-1 in the final at Birmingham City's St Andrews ground.